-Are there any risks with IVF?
+Are there any risks?

-IVF is a very safe and regularly used process but there are a few slightly increased risk factors to be aware of:
+It is a very safe and regularly used process but there are a few slightly increased risk factors to be aware of:

 - You're more likely to have twins (if you have more than one egg transferred).
-Obviously for many women this would be a boon rather than a disappointment.
-But it's worth remembering that multiple pregnancies always carry greater risks than a single pregnancy.
+Obviously, for many women, this would be a boon rather than a disappointment, but it's worth remembering that multiple pregnancies always carry greater risks than a single pregnancy.

 - Slightly increased risk of ectopic pregnancy.
 For this reason, you’ll be given a scan once you get a positive pregnancy test to confirm that the embryo has implanted in the uterus and not the fallopian tubes.

-- Rarely, women having IVF develop Ovarian Hyperstimulation Syndrome in the week after egg collection.
+- Rarely, women having the treatment develop Ovarian Hyperstimulation Syndrome in the week after egg collection.
 This is where the medication you have to encourage the production of more eggs sends your ovaries into overdrive and they become large and swollen.
 Symptoms include faintness, shortness of breath, sickness and pain and bloating low in your abdomen.
 This can be dangerous if severe, so if you experience any of these symptoms you should contact your clinic straight away.